scope.yml

 cacertpath: ''

-# Settings for payloads
+# Settings for the `payloads` feature

 #